ishraqe/react-native-blog/README.md

 ##License
-[MIT License](https://github.com/shoumma/Mister-Poster/blob/master/LICENSE).
-Do whatever you want to do.
+Gimmi some cash !!, Kidding, Do whatever you want to do.

 ## Credits